lubabaloW/Data-Analytics---Week-1/README.md

 Other analytics tools require more advanced skills.
 For example, the R programming language is designed to provide analysts with direct access to their data, but it requires learning some basic coding skills.

+Tabular Data
+Tabular data is data organized into a table, made up of columns and rows.
+A table represents information about a single topic.
+Each column represents a uniquely named field within a table, also called a variable, about a single characteristic.
+The contents of each column contain values for the data element as defined by the column header.

+Structured Data Types
+Structured data is tabular in nature and organized into rows and columns.
+Structured data is what typically comes to mind when looking at a spreadsheet.
+With clearly defined column headings, spreadsheets are easy to work with and understand.
+In a spreadsheet, cells are where columns and rows intersect.

+Unstructured Data Types
+Unstructured data is any type of data that does not fit neatly into the tabular model.
+Examples of unstructured data include digital images, audio recordings, video recordings, and open-ended survey responses.

+Semi-structured Data Type
+Semi-structured data is data that has structure and that is not tabular.
+Email is a well-known example of semi-structured data.
+Every email message has structural components, including recipient, sender, subject, date, and time.
+However, the body of an email is unstructured text, while attachments could be anything type of file.

+# Categories of Data

+QUANTITATIVE AND QUALITATIVE DATA
+- Regardless of structure, data is either quantitative or qualitative.
+Quantitative data consists of numeric values.
+Data elements whose values come from counting or measuring are quantitative.
+- Qualitative data consists of frequent text values.
+Data elements whose values describe characteristics, traits, and attitudes are all qualitative.

+DISCRETE VS CONTINUOS DATA
+- Numeric data comes in two different forms: discrete and continuous.
+A helpful way to think about discrete data is that it represents measurements that can't be subdivided.
+You may intuitively think of discrete data as using whole numbers, but that doesn't have to be the case.
+- Instead of counting, when you measure things like height and weight, you are collecting continuous data.
+While whole numbers represent discrete data, continuous data typically need a decimal point.
+- Qualitative data is discrete, but quantitative data can be either discrete or continuous data.

+CATEGORICAL DATA
+Text data with a known, finite number of categories is categorical.

+DIMENSIONAL DATA
+Dimensional data contains groupings of individual attributes about a given subject.